waiwera/waiwera/doc/user/setup_output.rst

 * selected fluid properties (e.g. pressures, temperatures) in each cell
 * selected flux properties (e.g. mass fluxes) through each face
 * selected source properties (e.g. flow rates, enthalpies) at each source (see :ref:`source_terms`)
+* selected source group and reinjector properties (e.g. flow rates, enthalpies) if a source network is defined (see :ref:`source_networks`)
 * selected mesh geometry properties (e.g. cell centroids and volumes, and face areas)

 which are written to the HDF5 file at specified times.